NOT MY FIRST RODEO

 ‘If reincarnation is true, then I must have had more than my fair share of rolling boulders out of the depths of Hades,’ I said, chuckling.

-‘Well, who knows, when you finally leave this earth plane, there may never again be any point to rolling boulders around or imbibe the waters of Lethe.’
+‘Well, who knows, when you finally leave this earth plane, there may never again be a point to rolling boulder or imbibing the waters of Lethe.’

 ‘So, how about you, Eli?
 Do you plan to incarnate again?’